Ex10si0n/leetcode-workshop/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code and resources in this repository for your own LeetCode Workshop meetups.

+## Naming Conventions
+Please follow the naming conventions below when creating new files or folders in this repository:

+1. **File Names**: Use kebab case (all lowercase with hyphens) for file names of specific programming languages such as Python, and C++.
+For example: `two-sum.py`, `integer-to-roman.cpp`.
+Use Pascal case (first letter of each word capitalized) for file names of general programming languages such as Java, and JavaScript.
+For example: `TwoSum.java`, `IntegerToRoman.js`.
+2. **Folder Names**: Use kebab case for folder names as well.
+For example: `array-problems`, `string-problems`.
+3. **Readme Files**: Use `README.md` (all uppercase) for the main README file of each problem or topic folder.

 Feel free to customize and modify the README.md file as per your needs.